- When to apply – if you’re considering taking part in a placement abroad, you'll need to apply to your UK course provider.

 - Once you’ve applied – your UK university or college will liaise with your respective department or school (ie. business school) and foreign study coordinators to assess your application.

-- Once you’ve accepted your place – your Erasmus coordinator or foreign study office and course department will help you select the modules the overseas university or college offers to create the most appropriate study programme for your course.
+- Once you’ve accepted your place – your foreign study office and course department will help you select the modules the overseas university or college offers to create the most appropriate study programme for your course.
 You can also use this time to discuss any disability, learning difficulty, or medical condition that may require additional support during your time overseas.

 - Completing university forms – you will need to complete an application form for the modules and study programme you would like to study at the overseas university or college.
 Your coordinators can help you complete these.

 - Arranging accommodation – once you know where you’re going, you'll need to research and apply for accommodation.
 Many universities and colleges offer student accommodation, or will be able to provide you with a list of accommodation providers in the area.